Navajo code talker dies at age 95

 - Kellwood enlisted in Marines not knowing about the code talkers

-- Kellwood and his 101-year-old brother, also a WWII veteran, died three days apart
+- His101-year-old brother, also a WWII veteran, died three days before him

 (CNN)Joe Hosteen Kellwood, one of the Navajo code talkers during World War II, has died at age 95.